Reconstruction era: Reconstruction failures

-Historian Donald R. Shaffer maintained that the gains during Reconstruction for African Americans were not entirely extinguished.
+Historian Donald R. Shaffer maintains that the gains during Reconstruction for African Americans were not entirely extinguished.
 The legalization of African American marriages and families and the independence of Black churches from White denominations were a source of strength during the Jim Crow era.
-Reconstruction was never forgotten within the Black community and it remained a source of inspiration.
+Reconstruction was not forgotten within the Black community, and it remained a source of inspiration.
 The system of sharecropping granted Blacks a considerable amount of freedom as compared to slavery.